 As a variation, use an oven heated to 300°F to heat the steaks, rather than hot water.

 McGee, Harold.
 The Curious Cook.
 San Francisco: North Pont Press, 1990. pp. 33-34.

 Ask an Expert

 There is a fraction of the world's population that doesn't have enough to eat or doesn't have access to food that is nutritionally rich.
 Food scientists or technologists work to find new sources of food that have the right nutrition levels and that are safe for human consumption.
 In fact, our nation's food supply depends on food scientists and technologists that test and develop foods that meet and exceed government food safety standards.
 If you are interested in combining biology, chemistry,…

-Food Science TechnicianGood taste, texture, quality, and safety are all very important in the food industry.
+Good taste, texture, quality, and safety are all very important in the food industry.
 Food science technicians test and catalog the physical and chemical properties of food to help ensure these aspects.